Opera (web browser): Opera Air

-Development-stages
+Development stages

 Opera Software uses a release cycle consisting of three "streams", corresponding to phases of development, that can be downloaded and installed independently of each other: "developer", "beta", and "stable".
 New features are first introduced in the developer build, then, depending on user feedback, may progress to the beta version and eventually be released.

 The developer stream allows early testing of new features, mainly targeting developers, extension creators, and early adopters.
 Opera developer is not intended for everyday browsing as it is unstable and is prone to failure or crashing, but it enables advanced users to try out new features that are still under development, without affecting their normal installation of the browser.
-New versions of the browser are released frequently, generally a few times a week.
+New versions of the browser are released frequently, usually a few times a week.

-The beta stream, formerly known as "Opera Next," is a feature complete package, allowing stability and quality to mature before the final release.
+The beta stream, formerly known as "Opera Next", is a feature complete package, allowing stability and quality to mature before the final release.
 A new version is released every couple of weeks.
 Both streams can be installed alongside the official release without interference.
 Each has a different icon to help the user distinguish between the variants.

-Market-adoption
+Market adoption

 Integrations

 In 2005, Adobe Systems integrated Opera's rendering engine, Presto, into its Adobe Creative Suite applications.
 Opera technology was employed in Adobe GoLive, Adobe Photoshop, Adobe Dreamweaver, and other components of the Adobe Creative Suite.
 Opera's layout engine is also found in Virtual Mechanics SiteSpinner Pro.
 The Internet Channel is a version of the Opera 9 web browser for use on the Nintendo Wii created by Opera Software and Nintendo.
 Opera Software is also implemented in the Nintendo DS Browser and Nintendo DSi Browser for Nintendo's handheld systems.